python/devguide/developers.rst

 Permissions History
 -------------------

+- Chris Angelico was given push privileges on December 1, 2014 by GFB, as a new PEP editor.

 - Santoso Wijaya was given push privileges on October 29, 2014 by GFB, at the request of Frank Wierzbicki, for Jython development.